Daniel Inouye: United States Senate (1963–2012)

 On November 20, 1993, Inouye voted against the North American Free Trade Agreement.
 The trade agreement linked the United States, Canada, and Mexico into a single free trade zone and was signed into law on December 8 by President Bill Clinton.

 In 2009, Inouye assumed leadership of the powerful Senate Committee on Appropriations after longtime chairman Robert Byrd stepped down.
 Following the latter's death on June 28, 2010, Inouye was elected President pro tempore, the officer third in the presidential line of succession.
+Inouye was the highest an Asian American had reached in the line of succession until the Vice-Presidency of Kamala Harris.

 In 2010, Inouye announced his decision to run for a ninth term.
-He easily won the Democratic primary—the real contest in this heavily Democratic state—and then trounced Republican state representative Campbell Cavasso with 74 percent of the vote.
+He easily won the Democratic primary—the real contest in heavily Democratic Hawaii — and then won against Republican state representative Campbell Cavasso with 74 percent of the vote.

 Inouye ran for Senate Majority Leader several times without success.